HelloGLOBO/support_engineer_test/README.md

 We are hoping to see how you solve problems as well as how you communicate so please be as detailed as possible in each response.

-> Remember to copy the content of each ticket below to the `issues` section of your repo before you get started.
+> Remember to copy the content of each ticket below and create a new issue in the `issues` section of your repo before you get started.

 ### Support Ticket \#1: Inconsistent Sidebar Styles
 The style of **Articles** on the sidebar is inconsistent with the other sidebar menu items.